KarelKubat/smartlog/README.md

 ### Emitting messages from your Go program

-A program that wishes to provide some logging information uses a Smartlog client to emit messages.
+A program that wishes to provide some logging information uses a smartlog client to emit messages.
 Smartlog supports several message types:

 - Debug messages are emitted when a threshold is exceeded.
 You can sprinkle calls to `client.Debug(lev, msg)` or `Debugf(lev, format, ...)` with different levels in your program and then set an appropriate threshold to either have these emitted or suppressed.
 - Informational messages: `client.Info(msg)` or `Infof(format, ...)`,
 - Warnings: `client.Warn(msg)` or `Warnf(format, ...)`,
 - Fatal errors: `client.Fatal(msg)` or `Fatalf(format, ...)` which also cause the program to exit.
-- The ~f`()` versions accept a format string and arguments, a-la `fmt.Printf()` `.

 *Philosphical intermezzo.*

-*There are tons of discussions on what logging should be aimed at, what it should do, and especially what it should not do.
+*There's a ton of discussions on what logging should be aimed at, what it should do, and especially what it should not do.
 Smartlog is neither as pure as the suggestions by [Dave Cheney](https://dave.cheney.net/2015/11/05/lets-talk-about-logging) nor as generic as Go's [log package](https://pkg.go.dev/log).
 Instead chooses the following approach:*

 - *Debug messages can be used during development and should be aimed at programmers.
 You can leave them in the code; in production they can be turned into no-ops by choosing an appropriate level.
 Or, if needed, you can turn up the level and see what's going on.*
 - *Informational messages are aimed at users in order to provide relevant (business) data, like "your bank balance looks great today".*